Central Florida Knights Logo (UCF Knights Logo)

 Central Florida Knights LogoCentral Florida Knights Logo (UCF Knights Logo) PNG

 The modern symbolism of the University of Central Florida’s sports department reflects the organization’s aspiration to keep pace with the times.
-The concise letter identity of the Central Florida Knights logo focuses attention on the name and affiliation of the subdivision, as well as on clearly defining goals and objectives.
+The concise letter identity of the Central Florida Knights logo focuses attention on the subdivision’s name and affiliation, as well as on clearly defining goals and objectives.

 Central Florida Knights: Brand overview